Non-well-founded set theory: Details

 They essentially correspond to four different notions of equality for non-well-founded sets.
 The first of these, AFA, is based on accessible pointed graphs (apg) and states that two hypersets are equal if and only if they can be pictured by the same apg.
-Within this framework, it can be shown that the so-called Quine atom, formally defined by Q={Q}, exists and is unique.
+Within this framework, it can be shown that the equation x = has one and only one solution, the unique Quine atom of the theory.